Seedlings in raised bed

 Note about the picture below: the 2×2 braces are shown on top of the boards to show the placement of the braces.
 Attach them with the 8 ft. boards on top of the 2×2 boards so that you are screwing the 8 ft. boards to the 2x2s

-Now repeat the whole process with two more 8 ft. boards to build the other long side of the bed.
+Now repeat the whole process with two more 8 ft. boards to build the second long side of the bed.

 Cut the two remaining 8 ft. boards in half.